Murderkill River: Origin of name

 One description of the river's naming was recorded in 1945 by George R. Stewart, but is now considered to be a folk tale:

 Dick Carter, Chair of the Delaware Heritage Commission, states that the name of Murderkill River is taken from the original Dutch for Mother River.
 Mother is moeder in Middle Dutch, and river is Kille.
 Later, under British rule, the word "River" was added to the waterway's name, effectively making it "mother river river."
-The term "kill" is used in areas of Dutch influence in the Netherlands' former North American colony of New Netherland, primarily the Hudson and Delaware Valleys to describe a creek, river, tidal inlet, strait, or arm of the, sea such as Bronx Kill in New York and Schuylkill River in Pennsylvania.
+The term "kill" is used in areas of Dutch influence in the Netherlands' former North American colony of New Netherland, primarily the Hudson and Delaware Valleys to describe a creek, river, tidal inlet, strait, or arm of the sea, such as Bronx Kill in New York and Schuylkill River in Pennsylvania.

+The Delaware Department of Natural Resources and Environmental Control, however, says, "[t]he name first appears in 1654 as Mordane Kijhlen, Swedish for 'the murderer’s creek,'" so there appears to be some connection to a homicide.

 Delaware's creeks and rivers are slow-moving and there is deep mud associated with marshy rivers.
 Dutch "modder" = mud, a false cognate to "mother."
 Modder Kill = Muddy Creek or Muddy River.
 The word is still used in Dutch, such as this Dutch video of a tractor stuck in mud ("vast in de modder").

 Also, in New York there is Muddy Kill, with a clear connection to the older Dutch name.